lizhenzhupearl/Evo-ToT-reasoning-prompts/README.md

 I will give you some background information here.
 Thermoelectric efficiency is governed by ZT = (S²σT)/κ.
 Traditional materials rely on scarce or toxic elements.
 Alternatives must optimise electronic transport properties, phonon engineering, and nanostructuring.
 Conventional approaches focus on band engineering, phonon-glass electron-crystal (PGEC) concepts, and alloy disorder, but breakthrough materials require novel strategies." </pre> </div> <div style="border: 1px solid #cfcfcf; border-radius: 6px; padding: 1em; background-color: #f0f8ff;"> <strong>Response:</strong><br> <pre> <img src="images/4o-tot.png" alt="LLM response" style="max-width: 100%; border-radius: 4px;" /> </pre> </div>
 <br><br>

-Task 2: <span style="color: blue;">Generation</span>, examinating the capability of LLMs on proposing hypothesis of new thermoelectric materials
+**Task 2: Generation**, examinating the capability of LLMs on proposing hypothesis of new thermoelectric materials

 `Check the 'examples/' fold for full prompts and responses contents.
 Here, we show the GPT-o3-mini model output.`

-1. One-shot prompting with direct input and output.
+1. One-shot prompting with direct input and output
 <div style="border: 1px solid #cfcfcf; border-radius: 6px; padding: 1em; background-color: #f9f9f9; margin-bottom: 1em;"> <strong>Prompt:</strong><br> <pre> "What is the next promising thermoelectric material, that no one has never reported before?
 I'd like to have a try.
 What is the composition of it?
 Is this material never reported before?
 Why you propose this one?
 What is your inspiration? " </pre> </div> <div style="border: 1px solid #cfcfcf; border-radius: 6px; padding: 1em; background-color: #f0f8ff;"> <strong>Response:</strong><br> <pre> <img src="images/o3-mini-new-one-shot.png" alt="LLM response" style="max-width: 100%; border-radius: 4px;" /></pre> </div>
 <br>